 - Either or both parties have the right to appeal the trial court’s decision.

 The above outline is a simplified version of how a civil lawsuit proceeds.
 If you are facing litigation, fill out the form below to schedule a consultation.
 We can answer your questions and help you be prepared for each step of your lawsuit.
-Our office is located on Sarno Road in Melbourne, Florida.
+Our office is located in Melbourne, Florida.